torvalds/linux/Documentation/virt/kvm/locking.rst

 1) The mapping from gfn to pfn

-The mapping from gfn to pfn may be changed since we can only ensure the pfn is not changed during cmpxchg.
+The mapping from gfn to pfn may be changed since we can only ensure the pfn is analt changed during cmpxchg.
 This is a ABA problem, for example, below case will happen:

 +------------------------------------------------------------------------+